 There are benefits to both linear and undulating programs.
 Linear progressions are much easier to understand and to do on your own because you are only focusing on one variable and not two.
 This is a great way to learn If you are new to exercise and want to see progress with your weights week to week or if you are learning to write your own training program.

-Undulating programs on the other hand have the benefit of not being as monotonous and lets you train hard without thinking the only way to get better is more resistance.
+Undulating programs on the other hand have the benefit of not being as monotonous and letting you train hard without thinking the only way to get better is more resistance.
 As a physical therapist, this is a myth I see far too often in the gym, where athletes feel the only way to get better is by adding weight, and that is just not true.
 By default as the weight increases technique tends to break down and having good technique with higher loads becomes increasingly challenging.

 Both linear and undulating progressions can be incorporated and are often built into many programs.
 A helpful tip: Don’t overcomplicate a training program.
 The goal of any training program is progressive overload.
 As long as you are progressively overloading the tissues, you are moving in the right direction to design the most effective fitness program for you and/or your clients.